Everything PR News

 Roland Rudd: The Architect of Modern British Public Relations

-The Architect
+The Founder

-The Britain Stronger in Europe chair
+Britain Stronger in Europe

 The arc is unusual.
 Most firm founders who sell to a holding company quietly leave inside five years.
 Rudd ran the asset inside the holding company for two decades, restructured it twice, and helped engineer its exit at a scale larger than the original sale.
 The financial outcome is one number.
-The professional outcome — sustained operating control across three corporate structures over thirty years — is the rarer achievement.
+The professional outcome — sustained operating control across three corporate structures — is the rarer achievement.

 Tortoise Media

 In 2018 Rudd co-founded Tortoise Media with former Times editor James Harding and former BBC News chief Katie Vanneck-Smith.
-Tortoise pioneered the "slow news" model — long-form, member-funded journalism positioned against the breaking-news cycle.
-In 2024 Tortoise acquired The Observer from Guardian Media Group, taking control of one of the world's oldest Sunday newspapers.
-Rudd became a media owner.
+Tortoise pioneered a "slow news" model — long-form, member-funded journalism positioned against the breaking-news cycle.
+With Tortoise, Rudd crossed over to the media-ownership side of the industry.

-This is the move that distinguishes the Architects-tier figures from the merely successful agency operators.
+This is the move that distinguishes the founders who build beyond the agency from those who don't.
 Rudd did not just build and sell a firm.
-He built a firm, sold it, ran it for two decades, restructured it twice, then crossed over to the media-ownership side — buying a newspaper older than the country most of his clients headquarter in.
+He built one, sold it, ran it for two decades, restructured it twice — and then co-founded a media company.

 Rudd's non-commercial work is its own portfolio.
-Chairman of Business for New Europe (the predecessor advocacy network to Britain Stronger in Europe).
-Founder of Legacy 10 (the campaign encouraging Britons to leave a tenth of their estates to charity).
+Chairman of Business for New Europe, the predecessor advocacy network to Britain Stronger in Europe.
+Founder of Legacy 10, the campaign encouraging Britons to leave a tenth of their estates to charity.
 Sustained patronage of arts and educational causes.
 His sister Amber Rudd served as a Conservative Cabinet minister, including Home Secretary; Roland's politics run to the liberal centre-left.
 The cross-aisle family dynamic is part of why he can operate as a non-partisan convener of senior business and political figures.

 EPR Editorial Team